sparkflows/sparkflows-docs/docs/installation/installation/windows-install.rst

-.. note::  Two user accounts come preconfigured with Fire Insights.
+.. note::  Two user accounts come preconfigured with Sparkflows.

            * admin/admin
            * test/test

     You may change these usernames and passwords in Fire under the menu Administration/Users

-Stopping Fire Insights
+Stopping Sparkflows
 =================

 Stopping the Fire Server